T-Insight for Pre-Service teachers (Secondary level)

 No. T-Insight is intended to build confidence and complement teaching placements, not to replace them.

-T-Insight courses are available on a license basis.
-The total cost is calculated based on the number of users.
-Unlimited user licenses are available for larger organisations.
+T-Insight courses are available on a per user license basis.
 Please get in touch with us to discuss your programme needs.